cryptidtech/bs/README.md

 ## Metastable Systems

-> *metastable* (adj) — being in a long-lived stable state that arrises
+> *metastable* (adj) — being in a long-lived stable state that arrose
-> spontaneously from and persists despite chaotic conditions
+> spontaneously from, and persists despite, chaotic conditions.

 When discussing distributed systems we speak of networks of peers connected together with links.
 A network consists of peers with links that reference